KrishanKantChura/Desktop-Notifier/README.md

 # Desktop-Notifier

 This article demonstrates how to create a simple Desktop Notifier application using Python.
 A desktop notifier is a simple application which produces a notification message in form of a pop-up message on desktop.
+In the example we use in this article, the content that will appear as notification on desktop is the top news headlines of the day.
+So, in order to fetch the top headlines, we will be using this Python script to scrape news headlines: